executors/executors/explanatory.md

 ### Bulk Interfaces

-Bulk customization points are subject to ownership and lifetime issues avoided by single-agent customization points and they include additional parameters to address these issues.
-For example, `execution::bulk_async_execute`:
+Bulk customization points create a group of execution agents as a unit, and each of these execution agents calls an individual invocation of the given callable function object.
+The ordering guarantees of these invocations are given by `std::execution::executor_execution_category_t`.
+Because they create multiple agents, bulk customization points introduce ownership and lifetime issues avoided by single-agent customization points and they include additional parameters to address these issues.
+For example, consider `execution::bulk_async_execute`:

     template<class Executor, class Function, class Factory1, class Factory2>
     executor_future_t<Executor,std::invoke_result_t<Factory1>>
     bulk_async_execute(const Executor& exec, Function f, executor_shape_t<Executor> shape, Factory1 result_factory, Factory2 shared_parameter_factory);

-\textcolor{red}{TODO:} Need to discuss how an executor guarantees the ordering of execution agents in a group.
-Should talk here about how an entire group of agents create separate invocations of `f`

 **Bulk results.** The first difference is that `bulk_async_execute` returns the result of a **factory** rather than the result of `f`.
 Because bulk